First Aid

 (b) is kept clean and in a sanitary condition;

-(c) is of adequate size to accommodate a stretcher;
+(c) is an adequate size to accommodate a stretcher;

 (d) has posted emergency telephone numbers;